Research has found that rewarding kids with things, or taking them away when kids are bad, can fuel a materialistic outlook on life.

 Another suggestion is to take away privileges rather than things when it comes to discipline – like an outing with friends, going to see a new movie or just being grounded.
 This can be tricky though since some privileges are also tied to things – such as cars.

 So the next time your daughter fails to clean her room or your kids surprise you with their good behavior – think of alternatives.
-Could you cancel a playdate with your daughter’s friend as a consequence of a dirty room?
-And maybe your kids would appreciate playing a round of Monopoly even more than purchasing more toys as a reward.
+Could you cancel a trip to the playground as a consequence of a dirty room?
+And maybe your kids would appreciate playing a round of the game Apples to Apples even more than acquiring more toys as a reward.

 In any case, it’s not always easy to think of the perfect consequence in the heat of the moment – and we’re bound to make mistakes – but understanding the impact material parenting can have on our kids can better guide (most) of our decisions.